-The first doses of the approved COVID-19 vaccine have now been administered and Dr. Fauci said, “we could really turn this thing around” by the end of 2021.
+The first doses of the approved COVID-19 vaccine have now been administered, and Dr. Fauci said, “We could really turn this thing around” by the end of 2021.
 So what can you expect in the coming months?

 Here’s what you can expect for business and travel as the vaccine rollout continues

-Business: Employers don’t usually have authority over employees’ health decision, but because this virus is deemed a direct threat, they do have a leg to stand on legally if they want to implement a mandatory vaccine policy.
+Business: Employers don’t usually have authority over employees’ health decisions, but because this virus is deemed a direct threat, they do have a leg to stand on legally if they want to implement a mandatory vaccine policy.
 That said, it’s still a tricky subject, especially in these early stages, while the vaccine is approved under the Emergency Use Authorization (EUA).
-Some may lean more towards encouraging the vaccine rather than requiring it, while also allowing exceptions in certain cases.
+Some may lean more towards encouraging the vaccine rather than requiring it while also allowing exceptions in certain cases.
 Similar to the flu vaccine, some industries (i.e. healthcare) will be more likely to implement stricter policies.
 Get the full rundown here.

 Travel: Many travelers have indefinitely hit pause on non-essential travel plans but may be itching to get out and see the world–or their families–again soon.
-Some destinations may require vaccinations in order to visit and some airlines have floated the idea of requiring them to fly.
+Some destinations may require vaccinations in order to visit, and some airlines have floated the idea of requiring them to fly.
 This post says the industry is unlikely to change much in the short term.
 Even as the vaccine rolls out and becomes more common, you can expect strict mask guidelines to continue, for example.
 Check the State Department, CDC, and International Air Transport Association to verify you’re meeting requirements.

 2020 may be coming to a close, but its effects will last well into 2021.
 Virtual meetings and events are still the name of the game.
-If you need help with yours, our sister company Crew Connection has everyone you need to pull off a remote production/shoot/event.
-Search for remote roles or chat with a coordinator at 303-526-4900 and we’ll tell you how.